dtcenter/METplus/docs/Contributors_Guide/basic_components.rst

 run_all_times function
 ======================

-run_all_times loops over a series of times calling run_at_time for one process for each time Defined in CommandBuilder but overridden in a wrappers that process all of the data from every run time at once.
+run_all_times loops over a series of times calling run_at_time for one process for each time.
+Defined in CommandBuilder but overridden in wrappers that process all of the data from every run time at once.

-See SeriesByLeadWrapper (ush/series_by_lead_wrapper.py) for an example of overridding the function
+See SeriesByLeadWrapper (ush/series_by_lead_wrapper.py) for an example of overriding the function.

 get_command function
 ====================

 get_command assembles a MET command with arguments that can be run via the shell or the wrapper.
 It is defined in CommandBuilder but is overridden in most wrappers because the command line arguments differ for each MET tool.

 set_environment_variables function
 ==================================

 Uses add_env_var function (CommandBuilder) to set any shell environment variables that MET or other METplus wrappers need to be set.
 This allows a wrapper to pass information into a MET configuration file.
 The MET config file refers to the environment variables.
 This is currently only set in wrappers that use MET config files, but the other wrappers will also need to set environment variables that are needed to be set in the environment when running, such as MET_TMP_DIR and MET_PYTHON_EXE.

 find_data/find_model/find_obs functions (in CommandBuilder)
 ===========================================================

-find_* uses the c_dict directory templates and then queries the file system to find the files you are looking for uses c_dict dictionary items [FCST/OBS]_FILE_WINDOW_[BEGIN/END], [FCST/OBS]_INPUT_[DIR/TEMPLATE], etc.
+These find_* functions use the c_dict directory templates, queries the file system to find files, and use c_dict dictionary items like [FCST/OBS]_FILE_WINDOW_[BEGIN/END], [FCST/OBS]_INPUT_[DIR/TEMPLATE], etc.
 If [FCST/OBS]_FILE_WINDOW_[BEGIN/END] are non-zero, these functions will list all files under [FCST/OBS]_INPUT_DIR and use [FCST/OBS]_INPUT_TEMPLATE to extract out time information from each file to determine which files within the file window range should be used.
 Some tools allow multiple files to be selected.
 If a tool does not allow multiple files, the file closest to the valid time is returned.
 If multiple files are the same distance from the valid time, the first file that was found is used.
-If a wrapper can read in multiple files, the c_dict item 'ALLOW_MULTIPLE_FILES' should be set to True.
+If a wrapper can be read in multiple files, the c_dict item 'ALLOW_MULTIPLE_FILES' should be set to True.

 do_string_sub function
 ======================

 do_string_sub is found in ush/string_template_substitution.py and is the critical function for substituting the placeholder values in templates with the actual values needed for running a particular wrapper

 tc_pairs_wrapper has a good example